daya6489/SmartEDA/README.md

 -----

 ## Journal of Open Source Software Article
-An article describing SmartEDA pacakge for exploratory data analysis approach has been published in [arxiv](https://arxiv.org/pdf/1903.04754.pdf) and currently it is under review at The Journal of Open
-Source Software.
-Please cite the paper if you use SmartEDA in your work!
+An article describing SmartEDA package for exploratory data analysis approach has been published in the Journal of Open Source Software [JOSS](https://joss.theoj.org/papers/e56dad3d192cfeddd10fcc1550505ceb).
+Please cite the paper if you use SmartEDA in your work.

 -----